 This original DragonRider capsule was essentially just a crew rated version of their Dragon Capsule, which at the time was getting ready for its first test flight to orbit and was already on contract to resupply the ISS which it would later do in 2012.
 In 2014, SpaceX revealed the updated version of the Dragon capsule which would carry astronauts at their HQ in Hawthorne.

 The Dragon 2 was a massive redesign of the original Dragon Capsule including seating for up to 7 astronauts, although again, NASA won’t be using more than 4 at a time for the Commercial Crew Program.
 Dragon 2 was originally planning to also touch down back on land using the abort motors, assuming they weren’t used for an abort to come to a nice soft touchdown anywhere.
 However, due to a few reasons, SpaceX ditched propulsive landings and will do a parachute recovery and splashdown in the ocean, much like the current Dragon Capsule.
+Update: Due to concerns about G-forces upon splashdown, SpaceX was required to change the angle of the seats.
+This change meant SpaceX could no longer fit 7 seats, causing them to reduce the number to 4.

 If you want to know more about why SpaceX cancelled propulsively landing their Dragon Capsule, I’ve already got a video all about it here.